ob-ivan/ommacomics/README.md

 - Edit the display name of a chapter.
 - Publish uploaded chapters for the readers.
 - Soft-delete a chapter.
 (However, a chapter cannot be restored via the GUI yet.)

+## Development

+- This project uses `npm` to manage JavaScript dependencies.